Blockstream/satellite/README.md

 > ```
 >
 > Also, on a headless setup, you will need a virtual display server in order to
 > build.
-You can follow the details on the [FAQ page](#display_server), but in
+You can follow the details on the [FAQ section](#display_server), but
-> summary you can overcome this by installing `xorg-x11-server-Xvfb` and running
+> in summary you can overcome this by installing `xorg-x11-server-Xvfb` and
-> the build/install steps as follows:
+> running the build/install steps as follows:
 >
 > ```
 > xvfb-run make GUI=0